|

 much more than that; it is the celebration of equality, the celebration

-of freedom, and the celebration of a wonderful, wonderful man!
-I have not seen a more fitting description for this day, than on The
+I have not seen a more fitting description for why we celebrate this MLK Day, than on The

 King Center, a wonderful organization that was established in 1968